seerainer/CSVparser/README.md

 ## Quick Start

 Add the source files to your Java project.
-See `CSVParserDemo.java` for usage examples.
+See `Demo.java` for usage examples.

 ```java
 import io.github.seerainer.csv.*;